rafeerahman/Anonymizer/deliverable-1/planning.md

 **Then**
 1. On response a success message is displayed on the webpage, with a button allowing them to download their anonymized file
 2. On response, display a bad request 400 page that outlines their error.
+3. On response, display a bad request 404 page that notifies them of a wrong endpoint.
-3. On response, display a bad request 404 page that notifies them of a server error.
+4. On response, display a bad request 500 page that notifies them of a server error.

-TODO: maybe add 1 or 2 more
+5. On response, display a bad request 408 page that notifies them of a timeout error.

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.